Skyscimitar/RIW/README.md

 ## To quickly test the search engine's performance on the corpus, run the following command from the root directory:

 > `python run_all.py`

+To get more detailed information on the cacm collection, pleasu run the following file:

+> `python prepare_cacm.py`

+This will show you all the relevant measures very simply.

 ## Stanford collection